jnk0le/cortexm-AES/doc/aes/CM0_details.md

 ### CM0_FASTMULsBOX_OTFKS

-Code density optimized implementation of CM0_FASTMULsBOX with on the fly key schedule.
+Density optimized implementation of CM0_FASTMULsBOX with on the fly key schedule.
-Not the smallest possible as that would sacrifice too much performance (+stack) and gains would be overshadowed by sbox itself.
+Not the smallest possible as that would sacrifice too much performance for minimal gains.

-The inner loop is is rolled in, 4 times, over the shiftrows to reduce the duplication.
+The inner loop is is rolled in, 4 times, over the sbox and mixcolumns, to reduce the duplication.
 Intermediate roundkeys are kept on stack, decryption requires fully pre iterated roundkey.

 C++ api holds the whole key in its context, due to compatibility and pre-processing key for decryption.